Is Will Byers gay? Stranger Things fans are questioning his sexuality

 Speculation about Will's sexuality amped up in season 3 and, based on what the cast have said, it looks as though we may get answers in season 4.
 Noah Schnapp, David Habour and Finn Wolfhard have all now commented on Will's sexuality.

-Fast-forward to episode 3, Mike and Lucas are sulking in Mike's basement after falling out with Eleven and Max.
-Will is enthusiastically trying to play Dungeon and Dragons with them, but they seem totally disinterested.
+In Stranger Things 3, Noah feels left out when the rest of his friends start romantic relationships with girls.
+In episode 3, Mike and Lucas are sulking in Mike's basement after falling out with Eleven and Max.
+Will tries to play Dungeon and Dragons with them but they're totally disinterested.
 Eventually, Will snaps and leaves.
-When Mike chases after him, they have an argument in the garage.
+Mike chases after him and they have an argument.